 Probationary Employee - An employee serving the first six months of his or her appointment, promotion, re-employment, or reinstatement to any position in the classified service.
-A probationary employee is not a regular employee until completion of six-month probationary period.
-Employees of elected officials do not serve a probationary period.
+A probationary employee is not a regular employee until successful completion of the six-month probationary period.
+Nothing in these policies shall be construed as requiring employees of elected officials to serve a probationary period.